jpratt9/john-pratt.com/src/frontend/content/posts/python-web-scraping-tutorial/index.md

 ## Scraping Static Sites with Requests and BeautifulSoup

 Alright, let's get our hands dirty.
-We'll start with static websites-think of them as the low-hanging fruit of the web.
+We'll start with static websites - think of them as the low-hanging fruit of the web.
 The content on these sites is fixed and doesn't change when you click around, which makes them the perfect place to build your core scraping skills.

 For this job, we have a classic one-two punch: **Requests** and **BeautifulSoup**.
 I like to think of them as a team. **Requests** is the field agent; it goes to a URL and brings back the raw HTML source code.
 Then, **BeautifulSoup** steps in as the analyst, taking that jumbled mess of code and turning it into a structured, searchable map we can easily navigate.